-Shopping for a new bike is an exciting time.
-But, when faced with a vast choice of bikes, all available in a variety of sizes.
-How do you pick the right size for you?
-Choosing the correct side road bike couldn’t be easier.
-As long as you are armed with the right information that is.
-Read our guide to find out what works for you.
+Shopping for a new bike is an exciting time, right?
+But, when faced with such a wealth of bikes to choose from, how do you ensure that you get the right size?
+Choosing the correct size road bike couldn’t be easier.
+As long as you are armed with the right information, of course.
+Check out our guide to find out what works best for you.

 We like to think of all riders as being individuals, and our priority is in making sure that the bike is right for your body shape, size, and personal preference.
 Consequently, all of our bikes are of a unisex design and are fully customisable to achieve a fit that’s perfect for you.
 The crucial element to getting this right is to ensure that the sizing of key components is correct.
-These being the handlebars, handlebar stem and cranks.
+Most notable of which are the handlebars, handlebar stem and cranks.
 Specifying a ladies specific saddle is always highly recommended too, of course.

 Back to basics